Tom Brady: Team ownership

 In March 2023, Brady purchased a minority stake in the Las Vegas Aces of the WNBA from the team's majority owner Mark Davis.
 Aces went on to win the WNBA Championship.
 In May 2023, Brady and business partner, Knighthead Capital Management co-founder Tom Wagner, entered into an agreement to purchase 10% of the Las Vegas Raiders from majority owner Mark Davis.
 The original deal was delayed due to concerns from NFL owners that Brady was receiving too big a discount.
 In October 2024, a revised agreement was approved by NFL owners, with Brady owning a 5% stake and Wagner owning 5%.
 In August 2023, Brady became a minority owner and chairman of a new advisory board at English football club Birmingham City.
 In 2023, Tom founded Team Brady, an electric boat racing team which competes in the E1 Series.
 After winning three races in 2024, the team became world champions.

-Brady participated in The Match, a charity golf event featuring professional golfers and other athletes, from 2020-2022.
+Brady participated in The Match, a charity golf event featuring professional golfers and other athletes, from 2020 to 2022.

+Flag football

+On March 21, 2026, Brady played in the inaugural five-on-five Fanatics Flag Football Classic tournament at BMO Stadium in Los Angeles.
+The event, organized in part to promote flag football at the Summer Olympics, consisted of several other NFL players and members of the US national flag football team.
+It was originally scheduled to be held at the Kingdom Arena in Saudi Arabia prior to the outbreak of the 2026 Iran war.